 James Hudson 1895-1916

-James was born in Red Hill, Nottinghamshire, and as a teenager worked in a brewery as a bottle washer.
+James was born at Red Hill, Nottinghamshire, and as a teenager worked in a brewery as a bottle washer.
 James served in France as a Lance Corporal of the 8th Battalion King’s Royal Rifle Corps during the First World War.
 He was killed in action, aged 20.

 Samuel Hudson 1858-1861

-Samuel, the son of John and Caroline Hudson, was born in Derby Hills in Repton, Derbyshire, on 4th June 1858.
+Samuel, the son of John and Caroline Hudson, was born at Derby Hills in Repton, Derbyshire, on 4th June 1858.
 He was baptised at St Giles Church, Calke, on 29th August 1858, but died three years later on 1st August 1861.
 Samuel was buried in the churchyard of St Andrew’s Church, Twyford.

-Sarah Hudson (née Cook) 1851-19__
+Sarah Hudson (née Cook) 1851-1906

-Sarah, the daughter of Samuel Cook and his wife Elizabeth (née Smith), was born in Little Hallam, Ilkeston, in 1851.
+Sarah, the daughter of Samuel Cook and his wife Elizabeth (née Smith), was born at Little Hallam, Ilkeston, in 1851.
 Towards then end of 1870 she had a son who she named John James Fritchley Cook, and six years later, on 26th December 1876, she married John Hudson.
 At time time of their marriage, John was 20 and Sarah was 25.
 It is not clear whether John Hudson was the father of John James Fritchley Cook.

 John Hudson’s death was recorded in the last quarter of 1888, but also in this quarter Sarah’s son William Wright Hudson was born, whose father appears to have been Samuel Wright, with whom she had another child, Joseph Wright Hudson, in 1891.